thzandvl/xbox-shipping/functionApp/README.md

 ## Send the notifications

-Now the preparation steps are completed and the notification can actually be send.
+As the preparation steps are completed the notifications can actually be send.
 Make sure you have the Azure Notification Hub deployed in your subscription as described [here](https://docs.microsoft.com/en-us/azure/notification-hubs/create-notification-hub-portal).
 The code used for sending the notifications via the Azure Notification Hub can be found [here](https://docs.microsoft.com/en-us/azure/notification-hubs/notification-hubs-python-push-notification-tutorial).
 The documentation describes all the steps and code used until the moment that the notifications are send to one of the supported platforms, in our case Android.

 First a new Azure Notification Hub instance is created with the connection string and hub name which are both defined after deploying the Azure Notification Hub on Azure.
 You can find the connectiong string under **Access Policies** in the Azure Portal under your Azure Notification Hub deployment.